laurauntner/wikidata-to-cidoc-crm/README.md

 ![Overview](https://github.com/laurauntner/wikidata-to-cidoc-crm/blob/main/workflow_overview.png?raw=true)

-📌 **Still to do:**
-- SHACL Shapes
-- Python package for better reuse

 ---

 - 🪄 **Reality check**: These scripts are not magical.
 Data that is not available in Wikidata cannot appear in the triples.